You may ask: Are pill bugs (also known as rolly pollies) beneficial to have in the garden?

 Any beer will attract pillbugs.
 Therefore, fill a plastic cup or bowl with beer and sink it into the ground.

 The cup’s rim should align with the ground’s surface so the bugs can crawl in and drown.
-Remove and replace the beer once you are satisfied with the number of bugs inside.
+Once satisfied with the number of bugs inside, remove and replace the beer.

 2. Remove Mulch and Dead Plant Matter

 Pill bugs thrive on rotting vegetables, mulch, and other decomposed plant matter.
-So, removing these materials from the garden and around the house will deter these creatures.
+Removing these materials from the garden and around the house will deter these creatures.

 3. Diatomaceous Earth

-Another home remedy to get rid of rollie pollies naturally is diatomaceous earth (DE).
-Sprinkle it in the vegetable garden and areas of the house where pill bugs congregate.
+Another home remedy for naturally getting rid of roly-poly bugs is diatomaceous earth (DE).
+Sprinkle it in the vegetable garden and in areas of the house where pill bugs congregate.

 The sharp edges of the substance will also cut into the critters, dehydrate them, and kill them.

 You can also spread it around seedling trays and potted plants.
-Food-grade diatomaceous earth can also be used to get rid of pill bugs inside the house.
+Food-grade diatomaceous earth can also eliminate pill bugs that infest homes.

 4. Dry Up Moist Areas

-Like all living things, a roly poly needs moisture to survive and thrive.
-As a result, drying up damp areas in the house or where there is run-off from water on the outside walls is essential.
+Like all living things, a roly-poly needs moisture to survive and thrive.
+Drying damp areas in the house, particularly those where water runs off the outside walls, is essential.

-This method will likely be more effective at keeping the home free of these pests than any chemical spray.
+This method is likely to be more effective at keeping the home free of these pests than any chemical spray.

 5. Garlic Spray